Skip Navigation

 Language

-• Scottish Gaelic.
-Never spoken in lowland Scotland, Orkney or Shetland, but still widespread in the Western Isles.
+• Scots Gaelic - Not spoken in lowland Scotland, Orkney or Shetland within recent history but still widely spoken in the Western Isles.

-• Irish Gaelic.
-A compulsory subject in schools in the Republic of Ireland, and an official language of the European Union.
-It is an official minority language in Northern Ireland.
+• Irish Gaelic - A compulsory subject in schools in the Republic of Ireland, and an official language of the European Union.
+It is an official minority language in Northern Ireland and is taught in many schools.

 Top